UB-Heidelberg/volumesForm/README.md

 To get volume titel and link to volume page in a catalog entry, integrate this line in your theme monograp_summary.tpl:
 {call_hook name="Templates::Catalog::MonographSummary::Volume"}

+To get volume position in a catalog entry, integrate this line in your theme monograp_summary.tpl:
+{call_hook name="Templates::Catalog::MonographSummary::VolumePosition"}